Table of Contents

 - Rolling around on the ground in a frenzy

-- Shaking it’s head from side to side
+- Shaking its head from side to side

 - Being affectionate and smoochy